PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:27:41
+Last updated: 2024-04-02 18:28:15
-Random Quote: The most effective way to do it, is to do it. - Amelia Earhart
+Random Quote: What worries you masters you. - Haddon Robinson